idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What to Do When You Get a Traffic Ticket in Idaho?

-When you get a traffic ticket in Idaho, the course of response will depend on if the citation as for an infraction or a misdemeanor.
+When you get a traffic ticket in Idaho, the course of response may depend on if the citation as for an infraction or a misdemeanor.
 If the violator is cited for a civil infraction, the violator can choose to

 • Pay the Ticket